Starfish and Skillful Extrication

 What is effective to do and think at one stage of the process is often the complete opposite of what you need to do and think at a later stage in the process.
 Which is why soul evolution is so confusing and paradoxical.
 To paraphrase a Buddhist concept, “Paradox and confusion are the guardians to the gateway of enlightenment.”

 So it’s paradoxical and nuanced, and what you do when, and how much you do it, and with what intent – it all matters.

-It’s an art, not a science.
+It’s an art far more than a science.

 And one can only get good at any art through a lot of trial and error.
 But having a skillful teacher who has already mastered the art can really help speed up the process.
 (That idea is common sense, but it also comes from the book Mastery by George Leonard.)

-The value of a wise teacher in terms of speeding up the process and making it more graceful is why I study A Course In Miracles.
+The value of a wise teacher in terms of speeding up the process and making it more graceful is why I study a Course In Miracles.
 And it’s why people read books by Byron Kaitie or Eckhart Tolle or spend time with gurus in ashrams.

 In conclusion, when one is fully identified as a separate body and identity in the dream, and one wants to escape or transcend the dream, this is a complex and harrowing process.